Tennis-Ruud reaches U.S. Open final with confident win over Khachanov | Sports-Games

 Tennis-Ruud reaches U.S. Open final with confident win over Khachanov

-However, Ruud bounced back to convert breaks on chances in the third and fifth game of the fourth set and clinched the contest with a forehand winner, one of 20 across the match.
+It's such a mental and psychological game that any small detail can help you win the match."
 Ruud would make the leap from world number seven to number one if he hoists the trophy on Sunday or if Tiafoe beats Alcaraz in their semi-final later on Friday, according to the ATP.
+Khachanov, who rose to a terrific level to upset Australian Nick Kyrgios in a five-set quarter-final thriller, said he was pleased to notch a few great wins in New York but was utterly exhausted from the gruelling slate of competitors.

 The fifth seed next faces either home hope Frances Tiafoe or third seed Carlos Alcaraz of Spain in the final.
 "This match is probably the biggest match for both of our careers," said Ruud, who was left humbled when he lost in straight sets to Rafa Nadal in June's Roland Garros final.